Fani Willis: Early career

-Willis graduated from Howard University and Emory University School of Law.
-She spent 16 years as a prosecutor in the Fulton County district attorney's office.
+Willis's first government job was as a solicitor, prosecuting misdemeanors and city ordinance violations.
+She spent 16 years as a prosecutor in the Fulton County District Attorney's office.
 Her most prominent case was her prosecution of the Atlanta Public Schools cheating scandal.
+Willis, an assistant district attorney at the time, served as lead prosecutor in the 2014 to 2015 trial of twelve educators accused of correcting answers entered by students to inflate the scores of state administered standardized tests.
+Eleven of the twelve were convicted of racketeering under Georgia's RICO statute in April 2015.

 In 2018, she went into private practice.
 That year, she ran for a seat on the Fulton County Superior Court, and lost.
-In 2019, Willis was chief municipal judge for South Fulton, Georgia.
+In 2019, Willis became Chief Municipal Judge for South Fulton, Georgia.